-Gina Dye, owner and communications director at WLM.Digital, is a first-time judge in 2018, but is looking forward to getting stuck in.
+Gina Hough, owner and communications director at WLM.Digital, is a first-time judge in 2018, but is looking forward to getting stuck in.

 "I am really looking forward to the collaboration process with the other judges and see how everyone reacts when we are around the table."

-For Dye, clarity is the name of the game when it comes to writing a winning entry.
+For Hough, clarity is the name of the game when it comes to writing a winning entry.

 "Clarity seems to be lacking in so much information I see these days," she said.
 "You get to the end of a piece and ask: ‘What does that actually MEAN?
 What are the benefits?
 What makes it better?
 What was the thought process behind it?'
 I hate jargon and react badly to it."